ryanell/ryanell.github.io/essays/software-building.md

 Just like constructing a building, engineering software requires a solid blueprint that depicts all of the features of your software.
-Planning out what your finished product will be is the most important step in creating something; similar to how you need a good foundation before you can build a building.
+Planning out what your finished product will be is the most important step in creating something which is similar to how you need a good foundation before you can build a building.
 Issue Driven Project Management is a part of Agile Project Management that can help increase the productivity of a team by leaps and bounds if used effectively.
 Issue Driven Project
     Management